-Being intentional does not take a great deal of brainpower but it does take a great deal of willingness to think through problems that you encounter and be deliberate about this a decisions that you make peering if you have circumstances in your relationship where you want to control how property is divided in a divorce than a prenuptial agreement is a great way to do so.
-You can bypass traditional norms when it comes to community property and arrive at conclusions that work best for you and your spouse.
+Being intentional does not take a great deal of brainpower.
+Still, it does take a great deal of willingness to think through problems that you encounter and be deliberate about this a decisions that you make peering if you have circumstances in your relationship where you want to control how property is divided in a divorce than a prenuptial agreement is a great way to do so.
+You can bypass traditional norms regarding community property and arrive at conclusions that work best for you and your spouse.
 Considering a prenuptial agreement in and of itself is a very intentional thing to do.
-You can wander into a divorce, but you cannot wander into a free nuptial agreement.
-Engaging in negotiations on a free nuptial agreement is a wise thing to do and shows that you and your spouse are capable of being intentional.
+You can wander into a divorce, but you cannot walk into a free nuptial agreement.
+Engaging in negotiations on a free marital agreement is a wise thing to do and shows that you and your spouse can be intentional.

 Enter into your marriage with no reservations

 A prenuptial agreement allows you and your spouse to enter into the marriage without having any concerns over what will happen upon your divorce.
 Yes, a prenuptial agreement cannot consider anything regarding your children or their livelihoods after the divorce.
 Suppose that you all have a child with a disability or a particular need, but you do not plan for that in the prenuptial agreement.
 It would be unconscionable to refuse to pay additional child support, for example, a child who has a particular need just because you had agreed in a prenuptial setting.
 As a result, the law in Texas does not allow negotiation and settlement on child support before children are born.